Skip to content

 4. Complete the fields required to authorize with the cloud provider.

-5. Click Save and continue to move to the Associate cloud credentials screen.
+5. Click Save to move to the Associate cloud credentials screen.

 6. Optionally, select an environment to associate this cloud credential with.